Durigy/neighbourfy-v2/README.md

 - a borrower can review a lender and will be displayed on the lender's public profile

-# Iamge of the site
+# Iamges of the site
 ### Home page
 ![home page](https://user-images.githubusercontent.com/56241583/173206904-b083989c-cb77-4ede-8536-021c8cdcea15.png)